-Each project has been made possible by the parents, teachers, and community leaders who recognized their needs and worked to address those challenges.
+Each project has been made possible by parents, teachers, and community members who recognized their needs and worked to address those challenges.

-This program supports students attending public schools through scholarships for academic achievement.
-Financial assistance provided covers transportation, lodging in school dormitories, uniforms, cell phone data, and food.
+Our student outreach helps us identify learners in need of support who are attending public schools in the area.
+Financial aid is awarded for academic acheivement.The assistance provided helps cover the costs of transportation, lodging in school dormitories, uniforms, cell phone data, and food.

 COMPUTER DONATIONS: The computer installation program is among the first projects that Forum Foundation undertook in conjunction with Instituto Profesional y Técnico José de Los Reyes Vásquez in the town of Caimito.
 As society becomes more dependent on new technology, increased attention is being given to computer literacy, which has become an essential skill for a successful professional career.
 The community in Caimito came together to make this initial program a success, building tables and desks to form its first computer lab.The addition of computers has not only benefited students but working adults as well: Weekend computer classes are offered in each school that Forum Foundation supports.
 Computer classrooms and courses have been established in Caimito, San Miguel Centro, Bajo Grande, Pajonal, and Chigoré.